GeorgeMuscatt/GrasslandDepthVirome/README.md

 The `Data` directory holds the raw and processed data files to be loaded into the R environment by `figures_and_tables.Rmd`:

 -	`AMG_annotations.csv` = functional annotations for putative viral-encoded auxiliary metabolic genes
+-	`assembly_statistics.csv` = assembly statistics for each sample metagenome
 -	`defense_finder_genes.tsv` = anti-phage defence system genes detected on microbial scaffolds
 -	`defense_finder_systems.tsv` = anti-phage defence systems detected on microbial scaffolds
 -	`DNA_vOTU_gene_annotations.csv` = functional annotations for all viral genes